panastasiadist/Enqueueror/docs/guide/asset-header.md

  */
 ```

-Currently **`Requires`** key is supported, which is used to inform Enqueueror about the dependencies required by the asset.
+Currently only the **`Requires`** key is supported, used to inform Enqueueror about the dependencies required by the asset.